 Alazne hugs my right arm.
 She runs her middle finger slowly over my hairs, making me shiver.
 She gets to the edge of my hand and strokes the tips of my fingers, then grips them.

-“Tell me things about you, Asier,” Alazne says with a dreamy voice.
+“Tell me things about you, Asier,” Alazne says dreamily.
 “Tell me what makes you happy.
 What do you like to do in your spare time?”

 “Just curious…” Alazne answers.
 “Maybe I can learn more about you.”

 “There really isn’t much to know.
 I’m a boring guy.”

 “I doubt that, but if you say so…”

 Alazne’s hand moves up my arm, and she makes a fist around my bicep.
 She squeezes it gently.

 “You’re pretty strong,” says Alazne, with a hint of arousal.
 “Do you work out?”

 “I do, yes.
 I have an exercise bench at home, as well as dumbbells, a barbell and a variety of weighty discs.”